phillipross/primefaces-test/README.md

 ### Running with Payara
 ***

-The branch `payara5` contains a PrimeFaces Test setup to run against a JavaEE/JakartaEE v8 profile using Payara v5 and the bundled
- Mojarra implementation of the Faces specification.
+The branch `payara5` contains a PrimeFaces Test setup to run against a JavaEE/JakartaEE v8 profile using Payara v5 and the bundled Mojarra implementation of the Faces specification.
 When using this setup, it is possible to use the `payara-micro:start` command and navigate to <strong>http://localhost:8080/</strong> to run the page.

+`mvn clean install payara-micro:start -Ppayara5`

+By default, the application runs on port 8080 but if you would like to use a different port you can pass `-Ddeploy.http.port=8765` like:

+`mvn clean verify payara-micro:start -Ppayara5 -Ddeploy.http.port=8765`